MannLabs/alphapeptstats/docs/import_data.md

 # Data import

-Currently, AlphaStats allows the analysis of four quantitative proteomics software packages: AlphaPept, DIA-NN, FragPipe and MaxQuant.
+Currently, AlphaStats allows the analysis of four quantitative proteomics software packages: AlphaPept, DIA-NN, FragPipe, MaxQuant and Spectronaut.
 As the output of these software differs significantly data needs to be loaded in customized loaders.